Platelet-rich plasma therapy

-The clinical team at Generation Next Fertility now offers Platelet- Rich Plasma (PRP) Therapy, a groundbreaking new fertility treatment to rejuvenate ovaries and help improve fertility.
+Generation Next Fertility, a leading New York City infertility center, now offers Platelet- Rich Plasma (PRP) Therapy.
 PRP Therapy has been used in conjunction with other conventional fertility treatments like In Vitro Fertilization (IVF) to improve egg quality, uterine lining thickness, and endometrial receptivity, primarily in the treatment of recurrent implantation failure experienced over multiple IVF cycles.

 What is PRP?

-PRP is a concentrated blood product that contains a high percentage of platelets (biomolecules with natural healing and regenerative properties).
+PRP is a highly concentrated blood product containing a high percentage biomolecules.
 PRP has been shown to play a role in tissue regeneration, angiogenesis, cell migration, differentiation, and proliferation.